rutgerhofste/hyde/README.md

 Accessed on 2019 07 22 10:47 CEST
 FTP: `ftp.pbl.nl/hyde/`

-Only the following data was donwloaded:
+Only the following data was downloaded:
 `/hyde/hyde3.2/baseline/zip/*`